hyperledger/besu/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check the [before-submitting-an-enhancement-suggestion](#before-submitting-an-enhancement-suggestion) list as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in the [issue_template.md](.github/issue_template.md), including the steps that you imagine you would take if the feature you're requesting existed.